aws-samples/s3-object-lambda-workshop/README.md

 ## Installation

-To get the detailed instructions on how to install the solution can be found at: [https://s3-object-lambda.workshop.aws/](https://s3-object-lambda.workshop.aws/)
+To get the detailed instructions on how to install the solution can be found [here](https://catalog.us-east-1.prod.workshops.aws/v2/workshops/a02f594e-0618-4e6f-ba55-9355a12e0378/en-US/)

 ## Getting help